RadValentin/postcss-prefix-selector/README.md

 - `exclude` - It's possible to avoid prefixing some selectors by passing an array of selectors (strings or regular expressions).
 - `transform` - In cases where you may want to use the prefix differently for different selectors, it is possible to pass in a custom transform method.

+## Maintainer

+This project is maintained by [@RadValentin](https://github.com/RadValentin).
+If you have any questions, feel free to ping me.

+## Contribute

+Please contribute!
+If you have any questions or bugs, [open an issue](https://github.com/RadValentin/postcss-prefix-selector).
+Or, open a pull request with a fix.

+This project uses Mocha.
+If you submit a PR, please add appropriate tests and make sure that everything is green for your branch.

 ## License